royopa/vagrant-dspace-shell/README.md

 3. `cd [vagrant-dspace-shell]/`

-4. `mkdir dspace`

-5. `mkdir dspace-src`

-6. `vagrant up`
+4. `vagrant up`
    * Wait for ~15 minutes while Vagrant & Puppet do all the heavy lifting of cloning GitHub & building & installing DSpace.
    * There may be times that vagrant will appear to "stall" for several minutes (especially during the Maven build of DSpace).
 But, don't worry.

-7. Once complete, visit `http://localhost:8081/xmlui/` or `http://localhost:8081/jspui/` in your local web browser to see if it worked! _More info below on what to expect._
+5. Once complete, visit `http://localhost:8081/xmlui/` or `http://localhost:8081/jspui/` in your local web browser to see if it worked! _More info below on what to expect._
    * If you already have something running locally on port 8081, vagrant-dspace will attempt to use the next available port between 8081 and 8100.

 The `vagrant up` command will initialize a new VM based on the settings in the `Vagrantfile` in that directory.